 Our first proper visit with my mother and we went down to the beach before sunrise.
 It was lovely seeing her out and about, and it was so great spending time with her, talking face to face about her illness and the future and the next few months.
 Oh, by the way… flies.
 This particular morning was full of flies.
 They are everywhere.
 In their hundreds.
 It’s disgusting.

 303/366 – Food Prep

 This is pretty much what I do.
 It’s my new job!
 I make juices and healthy snack foods for my mother so she can eat, can drink, can sustain, can survive as best she can.
 Kale & Turmeric crisps, Cancer Fighting Mushroom & Turmeric soup, Carrot, Apple and Ginger juice for the chemo-induced nausea, Beetroot and Apple Jelly, Chocolate Date Balls for slow release energy… these were just the first day’s offerings.
+Ginger needs a certain type of juicer.
 I’m learning as I go.

 304/366 – Gardening with Oupa